Fareynikte Partizaner Organizatsye: May

-The FPO did not succeed in its mission.
+July: Wittenberg affair

 In early 1943, the Germans caught a resistance member in the forest.
 The Judenrat, one of the widely used administrative agencies imposed by Nazi Germany, in response to German threats, gave Wittenberg over to the Gestapo.
-The Fareynikte Partizaner Organizatsye organized an uprising.
-The FPO was able to rescue Wittenberg through an armed struggle and were then able to set up a small militia.
+The FPO planned an uprising.
+The FPO was able to rescue Wittenberg through an armed struggle and then set up a small militia.
 The Judenrat did not tolerate this, because the Nazis gave them an ultimatum to end the resistance or face extermination.
-The Judenrat knew that Jews were smuggling weapons into the ghetto and when a Jew was arrested for the purchase of a revolver, they finally gave the FPO an order to withdraw.
+The Judenrat knew that Jews were smuggling weapons into the ghetto and when a Jew was arrested for buying a revolver, they finally gave the FPO an order to withdraw.
 The Judenrat turned the people against the resistance members by making them seem like selfish enemies who were provoking the Nazis.
-Jacob Gens emphasized the people's responsibility for one another.
-He said that resistance was sacrificing the good of the community.
-In the end, the people confronted the resistance and demanded their own right to live.
-The resistance would not fire on the other Jews and they were eventually disarmed and arrested on September 1, 1943.
+Jacob Gens emphasized the people's responsibility for one another, saying that resistance was sacrificing the good of the community.
+As the Germans demanded that Wittenberg should be handed over to them, the Judenrat and Gens convinced the majority of the inhabitants of the ghetto to acquiesce to that request, arguing that tens of thousands should not be sacrificed for the sake of one man.
+As people assembled insisting that Wittenberg should be given to the Germans, he agreed to surrender to the Gestapo and was found dead in his cell on the next morning, having committed suicide according to most accounts.
+Discouraged by the attitude of the population of the ghetto, the FPO decided not to resist there and began to gradually relocate to the forests.

+In July 1943, Gens was ordered by the Germans to hand over Yitzhak Wittenberg to them.
+On July 15, he invited the FPO leadership to his home and during the conversation arrested Wittenberg, who was later released as a result of an FPO operation.
+Gens published a statement in which he informed the ghetto residents that failure to hand over the organization's commander would lead to the destruction of the ghetto.
+Under pressure from the residents, Wittenberg decided to surrender to the Germans, which he did on July 16.
+The next day, he was found dead.
+As a result of Wittenberg's arrest and surrender, the FPO decided to prepare for the organization's members to move into the forests and join the partisans.
+Abba Kovner became the new commander of the FPO.

+July 24

+On July 24, 1943, the first group of underground fighters, calling themselves the "Leon Group" after Wittenberg's underground pseudonym, left the ghetto for the Naroch forests east of Vilnius.
+The group was commanded by Josef Glazman.
+At the end of the month, the Germans carried out an action in the ghetto in retaliation for the group's exit and warned that if a ghetto prisoner escaped, all of his relatives would be exterminated.